kowalej/BlueMuse/README.md

 ### Latest
 * 2.3.0.0
     * AUX supported on Muse 2.
-    * Always pair option available via command line.
+    * Refresh option available via command line.

 #### Older
 *Note: version 2.0.0.0 and older version are available from the [DistArchived folder](https://github.com/kowalej/BlueMuse/tree/master/DistArchived).
 New versions (including 2.0.0.0) will be published to the [releases page](https://github.com/kowalej/BlueMuse/releases).*